adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 :og:description: Upgrade seamlessly to Flower 1.13 with this guide for transitioning your setup to the latest features and enhancements.
-.. title:: Guide for Upgrading to Flower 1.13
 .. meta::
     :description: Upgrade seamlessly to Flower 1.13 with this guide for transitioning your setup to the latest features and enhancements.